jguzauckas/java-2-2-creating-storing-objects-instantiation/0. Notes/notes.md

-- Signatures
-- Parameters
-- Overloading
-- Call by Value
-- `new` Keyword
-- `null` Keyword

 # Creating and Storing Objects (Instantiation)

 With the basic concept of a class as a blueprint/framework/mold down, we will be learning how to use existing classes to create objects.
 To do that, we first have to explore more about how a specific piece of classes are written, called **constructors**.
 Constructors are the instructions on how to build an object based on the class, while the other pieces of a class describe how to use an object once it's been created.
 For our reference, here is the `Person.java` file that outlines a basic blueprint for a `Person`: